Open UI Working Mode

 Note: even if it was successfuly merged, it will still be raised on the call to draw attention to it in order to ensure if people disagree they can raise their concerns.

-If there is a disagreement a resolution will try to be gained on the telecon.
+If there is a disagreement, a resolution will be sought on the telecon.
 In order to gain consensus it is the majority opinion of those on the call.

 Note: Resolutions can be over-turned upon new information becoming available.
 Note: It is helpful for efficiency to have denoted in the PR or issue the proposed options so that you can quickly cover the options and the group can discuss it and vote on it.

 Upon the need or desire for adding/changing co-chairs the process will be as such.

 - Propose in an issue your chair nomination